A Novel Approach to Autonomous Driving Using Double Deep Q-Network-Bsed Deep Reinforcement Learning

 Abstract

 Deep reinforcement learning (DRL) trains agents to make decisions by learning from rewards and penalties, using trial and error.
-It combines reinforcement learning with deep neural networks, enabling agents to process large datasets and learn from complex environments.
+It combines reinforcement learning (RL) with deep neural networks (DNNs), enabling agents to process large datasets and learn from complex environments.
 DRL has achieved notable success in gaming, robotics, decision-making, etc. However, real-world applications, such as self-driving cars, face challenges due to complex state and action spaces, requiring precise control.
 Researchers continue to develop new algorithms to improve performance in dynamic settings.
-A key algorithm, Deep Q-Network (DQN), uses neural networks to approximate the Q-value function, but suffers from overestimation, leading to suboptimal outcomes.
-To address this, Double Deep Q-Network (DDQN) was introduced to reduce bias by separating action selection from evaluation, resulting in more stable learning.
-This work examines the effectiveness of DQN and DDQN in autonomous driving using the CARLA simulator, highlighting DDQN's benefits in reducing bias and enhancing policy performance.
+A key algorithm, Deep Q-Network (DQN), uses neural networks to approximate the Q-value function but suffers from overestimation bias, leading to suboptimal outcomes.
+To address this, Double Deep Q-Network (DDQN) was introduced, which decouples action selection from evaluation, thereby reducing bias and promoting more stable learning.
+This study evaluates the effectiveness of DQN and DDQN in autonomous driving using the CARLA simulator.
+The key findings emphasize DDQN’s advantages in significantly reducing overestimation bias and enhancing policy performance, making it a more robust and reliable approach for complex real-world applications like self-driving cars.
+The results underscore DDQN’s potential to improve decision-making accuracy and stability in dynamic environments.

 Article activity feed